gloriasoft/veaury/README.md

 <h1 align=center>Veaury</h1>
 <h2 align=center>Use React in Vue3 and Vue3 in React, And as perfect as possible!</h2>

+## What is Veaury?
+Veaury (pronounced /ˈvjuːri/, inspired by 'beauty') is a tool library.
+It is built on the Vue and React framework.
+It's use cases include using both Vue and React in one app, migrating from React to Vue or from Vue to React, and using third-party Vue and React Components, such as `antd`, `element-ui`, `vuetify`.

 ## Latest documentation
 View the latest [documentation](https://github.com/devilwjp/veaury#readme)
 ## Do you want to preconfigure your project in advance?